The Tracings

 The Kimball Art Museum is now fifty years old, and looks no different than the day it was finished.

-Like so many ventures of the 1970's, Biosphere 2 for example, Arcosanti is sometimes seen as merely a commune with no scalable significance.
+Like so many ventures of the 1970's, Arcosanti is sometimes seen as merely a commune.
 Yet it's hard to deny the charm of the place, and that of its inhabitants.

 One of the great mysteries of Greek architecture which defies rational explanation is something known as the Triglyph Dilemma.